lawiz22/AI-Lawiz-Media-Gen/README.md

 - **Element Extraction:** Isolate and generate prompts for just the background or the main subject of an image.
 - **Magical Prompt Soup:** Creatively merge multiple prompt ideas (e.g., a subject from one image, a background from another) into a unique, cohesive new prompt.

-### 7. Clothes Extractor Utility
+### 7. AI-Powered Extractor Tools
+This versatile tab combines two powerful AI utilities for isolating and recreating elements from within a source image.

+- **Clothes Extractor:**
-- **AI Clothing Identification:** Upload a photo and let the AI automatically detect all clothing items and accessories.
+  - **AI Clothing Identification:** Upload a photo and let the AI automatically detect all clothing items.
-- **E-commerce Product Shots:** For each item found, the AI generates two professional product shots: one laid out flat and one neatly folded, ready for online stores or catalogs.
+  - **E-commerce Product Shots:** For each item found, generate professional product shots: one laid out flat and an optional neatly folded version, perfect for online stores or catalogs.
-- **Accuracy Boost:** Provide optional text details to help the AI better identify specific or obscured items.
+  - **Fine-Tuning:** Provide optional text hints to improve accuracy and choose to exclude accessories for more focused results.

+- **Object Extractor:**
+  - **AI Object Detection:** Identify multiple distinct objects within a complex scene (like a garage sale or a busy room).
+  - **Photorealistic Cutouts:** Generate clean, photorealistic images of each selected object on a plain white background.
+  - **Controlled Extraction:** Specify the maximum number of objects to find and provide hints to guide the AI's focus.

 ### 8. Robust User Experience
 - **User Authentication:** Secure login system with roles for regular users and administrators.